 When the alcohol policy is violated only by creating excessive noise with alcohol present or carrying an open container of alcohol in a public area in building where alcohol is allowed (not in a substance-free building) and by someone of legal age, the student may receive a verbal request to remedy the situation.
-This request will be noted as a warning in an activity log.
-After a verbal warning has been issued to a student, any subsequent violations of the alcohol policy will result in action being taken.
+After a verbal warning has been issued to a student, any subsequent violations of the alcohol policy may result in action being taken.
 It should be noted that a warning can be issued at Residence Life or Security staff member's discretion, but they do not have to give a warning before taking action if they choose not to.
 Verbal warnings will not be given to students violating the alcohol policy in substance-free locations or to students who are not of legal drinking age.

-- Quiet hours violations - First time violations of the alcohol policy, where compliance is present and aggravating circumstances are not - Visitation limitation policies, against communicated COVID-19 requirements - Non-compliance with communicated COVID-19 requirements, where compliance upon request is present and aggravating circumstances are not.
-These areas may include mask wearing, daily Moodle Check-Ins, social distancing expectations, or other guidance provided by Simpson College.
-See specific guidelines on campus and in housing to learn more. - Failure to complete mandatory elements of student life (Title IX training, required floor meetings, etc.) - Accumulating 10 or more parking violations - Smoke-free campus violations
+- Quiet hours violations

+- First time violations of the alcohol policy, where compliance is present and aggravating circumstances are not

+- Visitation limitation policies

+- Non-compliance with communicated COVID-19 or other emergency requirements.
+See specific COVID-19 guidelines on campus and in housing to learn more.

+- Failure to complete mandatory elements of student life (Title IX training, required floor meetings, etc.)

+- Accumulating 10 or more parking violations

+- Smoke-free campus violations

-Repeated incident of Level 1 violation
+- Repeated incident of Level 1 violation

-- Visitation policies, within Phase Orange - Fireworks (situations involving very little threat to personal safety) - Vandalism - Non-compliance with COVID-19 requirements, where non-compliance with a staff request or circumstances that constitute a blatant policy violation are present.
-Determination of blatant threshold will be made after a review concerning type of behavior, amount of people involved, number of policies at issue, and potential of community spread.
-First offense of failure to test when required to do so will fall into this category. - Bias related behavior of a non-violent or threatening nature - Failure to comply with college staff directions - Verbal abuse or belligerence towards staff members, including student staff - Unauthorized entry or use of college facilities (includes buildings, students' rooms, and hall restrooms, etc.) - Theft - Hosting a large social event that violates the capacity guidelines - Violations of the common container alcohol policy - Accumulating 15 or more parking violations
+- Visitation policies, within Phase Orange

+- Fireworks (situations involving very little threat to personal safety)

+- Vandalism - Continued Non-compliance with communicated COVID-19 or other emergency requirements. - Bias related behavior of a non-violent or threatening nature - Failure to comply with college staff directions - Verbal abuse or belligerence towards staff members, including student staff - Unauthorized entry or use of college facilities (includes buildings, students' rooms, and hall restrooms, etc.) - Theft - Hosting a large social event that violates the capacity guidelines - Violations of the common container alcohol policy - Accumulating 15 or more parking violations

 - Repeated incident of Level 2 violation

 - Fighting or physical assault, sexual misconduct, or other physical or psychological abuse (this includes harassment)

 - Non-compliance with COVID-19 requirements, where severe potential consequences for the health and well-being of the community are present.
-This may include violating campus isolation or guarantine mandates.
+This may include violating campus isolation or quarantine mandates.

 - Bias related behavior of a violent, threatening, or more significant nature

 - Fire safety violations

 - Weapons violations

 - Fireworks (situations involving greater hazard to personal safety)

 - Vandalism of a more significant nature

 - Drugs